Pipeline Basics

 To run the release stage, click the cog and select the type of release you want:

-release major will increment the major version: 1.2.3 → 2.0.0
+release-major will increment the major version: 1.2.3 → 2.0.0

-release minor will increment the minor version: 1.2.3 → 1.3.0
+release-minor will increment the minor version: 1.2.3 → 1.3.0

-release patch will increment the patch version: 1.2.3 → 1.2.4
+release-patch will increment the patch version: 1.2.3 → 1.2.4

-When the release stage succeeds, Argo will automatically deploy the new release to prod.
+When the release stage succeeds, ArgoCD will automatically deploy the new release to production.

 Common Errors